eugeneaik/metrics/README.md

 # metrics
-This is a simple script for monitoring system resourses - cpu or mem
+This is a simple python script for monitoring system resourses - cpu or mem
+# quick start
+./metrics cpu
+./metrics mem